Surfing med barn Stadlandet

 Boat rental and fishing

-In Nordfjord, you can rent a boat in several places for fishing, both on lakes and in the Nordfjord itself.
+In Nordfjord, you can rent a boat in several places for fishing, both on lakes and in Nordfjorden itself.
 Ask for information where you are staying.

 Nordfjord has a well-developed network of marked hiking trails and cycling routes, and many of them are adapted for families with children.
-Here you can choose between calm valley walks and more demanding mountain routes – depending on what the family is ready for.
+Here, it’s possible to choose between calm valley walks and more demanding mountain routes – depending on what the family is ready for.

-Nordfjord Trail Centre in Sandane has cycling trails arranged for families and beginners, with the possibility to progress over time.
+Nordfjord Trail Center in Sandane has cycling trails designed for families and beginners, with the possibility to progress over time.
 Sandane Pumptrack is located by the artificial turf pitch near Sandane town centre.
 Folven Adventure Camp in Stryn offers activities and cycling experiences for the whole family.
-Hydlaparken has its own pumptrack, and Harpefossen on Nordfjordeid becomes a great cycling facility in summer.
+Hydlaparken has its own pumptrack, and Harpefossen in Nordfjordeid becomes a great cycling facility in summer.
 Turløyper Stryn has a wide selection of marked hikes adapted to all levels – from short family walks on the valley floor to longer summit hikes with views over all of Nordfjord.

 Winter activities

 Nordfjord is just as good a family holiday destination in winter as in summer.
-The region has several ski resorts with offers adapted for children and families, and with short distances it is easy to combine a ski trip with other activities.
+The region has several ski resorts with offers tailored to children and families, and with short distances it’s easy to combine a ski trip with other activities.
 For families who want something other than alpine skiing, there are also good opportunities for cross-country skiing, snow play and indoor experiences.

-Harpefossen Ski Centre on Nordfjordeid offers alpine skiing, snowboarding and groomed runs for all levels – with a dedicated children’s area and good facilities.
-Breimsbygda Ski Centre in Breim is a local and child-friendly ski area with a short trip to the slopes.
-Stryn Vinterski is a unique ski destination where you can ski on natural snow far into spring and early summer, thanks to the altitude and the distinctive local climate.
+Harpefossen Ski Center in Nordfjordeid offers alpine skiing, snowboarding and groomed trails for all levels – with a dedicated children’s area and good facilities.
+Breimsbygda Ski Center in Breim is a local and child-friendly ski area with a short way to the slopes.
+Stryn Vinterski is a unique ski destination where you can ski on natural snow well into spring and early summer, thanks to the altitude and the distinctive local climate.

 10 tips for the perfect family holiday in Nordfjord

-- Let the kids take part in the planning.
-Check out our websites for inspiration and travel excitement.
-Give the kids the opportunity to draw or talk about their expectations.
-Compare them with the reality after the trip?
+1. Let the children take part in the planning.
+Check out our websites for inspiration and travel joy.
+Give the children the opportunity to draw or talk about their expectations.
+Compare them with the result after the trip?

-- Book your holiday well in advance, so you can look forward to it together for as long as possible.
+2. Book the holiday well in advance, so you can look forward to it together for as long as possible.

-- Allow plenty of time for each visit.
+4. Set aside plenty of time for each visit.
 Things often take longer than you think.
-And nothing ruins the good mood more than being in a hurry.
+And nothing ruins a good mood more than when you’re in a hurry.

-- Set aside plenty of time to discover, taste, and enjoy the great, family-friendly food in Nordfjord.
+5. Set aside plenty of time to discover, taste, and enjoy the good, child-friendly food in Nordfjord.
 Experiences are always nicer when you’re full and satisfied.

-- Feel free to stay in the same place for several days, and take day trips from there.
-That way, the kids have the chance to return to a familiar place in the evening.
+6. Feel free to stay in the same place for several days, and take day trips from there.
+That way the children have the chance to come back to a familiar place in the evening.
 And you avoid checking in and out every day.

 7. Bring clothes for all kinds of weather.
-Don’t let the weather limit what you can experience on holiday.
-The summer days are often warm, nice and delightful in Nordfjord, but not always.
+Don’t let the weather limit what you can experience on your holiday.
+The summer days are often warm, nice and lovely in Nordfjord, but not always.

 8. Be curious.
-We in Nordfjord want to show you our hidden little gems and places we are proud of.
+Here in Nordfjord, we want to show you our hidden little gems and places we’re proud of.
 We’re happy to tell you about the fjord we live by, so feel free to ask the people you meet – we’re happy to share.
-It might be exactly the tip that becomes the highlight of your holiday.
+It could be exactly the tip that becomes the highlight of your holiday.

 9. Can you bring an extra friend?
 Nordfjord is the perfect holiday destination for children and friends.
-And even the boring car ride becomes more fun when you share it with a friend.
+And even the boring car trip becomes more fun when you share it with a friend.

-10. Make a photo album from the holiday.
-Children love looking through albums with photos of themselves.
-Feel free to collect small keepsakes with you that you can glue into the album.
+10. Make a photo album from your holiday.
+Children love looking through albums with pictures of themselves.
+Feel free to collect small keepsakes with you that you can stick into the album.

 Photo: © Emma Midthjell Solibakke